Bollywood sends heartfelt birthday wishes to Anil Kapoor - ExBulletin

 Bombay (Maharashtra) [India], December 24 (ANI): As veteran Bollywood actor Anil Kapoor celebrated his 65th birthday on Friday, actors such as Farhan Akhtar, Kiara Advani, Varun Dhawan and others expressed their most sincere wishes on the social networks to make the day even more special.

-Wishing the evergreen actor the most “JHAKKAASSS year”, actress Shilpa Shetty also wrote a heartfelt note on her Instagram account.
-She shared an adorable candid photo with Anil and captioned the post, “Happy birthday to the youngest, most positive, happiest soul I have ever known.
-I always wish you all abundance. .
-Now I have to find out about Anil Kapoor’s “The CURIOUS” case.
-Have a JHAKKAASSS year. “

-Veteran star Neetu Singh, who will soon be seen sharing screen space with Anil in the upcoming family drama “Jug Jugg Jeeyo,” also wished his co-star a heartwarming birthday.
+Taking his Instagram account, Farhan Akhtar posted a special birthday wish for his “Dil Dhadakne Do” co-star which read: “Happy Birthday @anilskapoor .. keep shaking the world and may you continue to inspire yours so much. seniors (of all ages) of love. ” Vicky Kaushal also shared a great photo of the veteran actor in his story on IG and wrote: “Happy Birthday @anilskapoor Sir!
+I wish you an amazing year ahead.”
+Sharing a dashing pic of his “Dil Dhadakne Do” co-star, actor Anushka Sharma also wrote, “Happy Birthday Anil Sir!
+I always wish you love and light.
+She shared an adorable candid photo with Anil and captioned the post as follows : “Happy birthday to the youngest, most positive and happy soul that I know.
+I always wish you all abundance.
+Now, I have to find the case “The CURIOUS” of Anil Kapoor.
+Have a JHAKKAASSS year. ”Veteran star Neetu Singh, soon to be seen sharing screen space with Anil in the upcoming family drama“ Jug Jugg Jeeyo, ”also wished his co-star a heartwarming birthday.

 Sharing a great photo of the ‘Nayak’ actor in his story on IG, Neetu wrote: “Happy birthday to the most beautiful @anilskapoor, lots of love.”
-She also posted a sticker with Anil Kapoor’s photo that read: “50 have never looked so good”.
+She also posted a sticker with Anil Kapoor’s photo that read: “50 have never looked so good. media handles.

-Actors Varun Dhawan, Kiara Advani, Riteish Deshmukh, Ajay Devgn and Ayushmann Khurrana, among others, also paid heartfelt tributes to the evergreen actor on their social media.

 Meanwhile, on the work side, Anil Kapoor is currently awaiting the release of his next film ‘Jug Jug Jeeyo’.
 He is also part of the upcoming films – “Animal”, “Takht” and “Fighter” starring Hrithik Roshan and Deepika Padukone.
 (ANI)